Lake Grand Etang

 By Bus: Grenada's colorful local buses, bearing personalized monikers like "Upper Level," "Hot Boys" and "Spectacular," are the most cost-effective way to move about Grenada.
 Available from St. George's for most short rides (such as the Grand Anse beach area), bus rides can cost as little as $0.75.

-By Tour Bus: We can organise a tour bus for your island excursions.
-Rates start from $80 a day.
+By Tour Bus: We can organise a tour bus for your island excursions groups.
+Discounts are available so email for more information.

 Grenada has a lush and mountainous interior -- one-ninth of its land mass is preserved in the way of parks, natural sanctuaries and wildlife preserves.
 Grand Etang National Park is Grenada's largest forest reserve and contains excellent hiking trails that range from easy 15-minute strolls to rigorous expeditions of several hours.
 Trails wind past cascading waterfalls with inviting swimming holes and up to Grand Etang Lake, a volcanic crater lake.
 The trails are easy to navigate; the Forest Reserve.
 You can purchase the Travellers Guide Map which is essential for planning your tours and excursions.
 The map details all the attraction sites and stops around the island.